Benzene Exposure | Benzene Lawyer

 Long-term Health Effects of Exposure to Benzene

 Benzene exposure over long periods of time (a year or more) has major effects on the blood.
 Long-term exposure to this toxic chemical can cause very serious illnesses, and may eventually lead to death.
-Illnesses linked to long-term benzene exposure include:
+Illnesses linked to long-term benzene exposure include the following:

 - Acute Myelogenous Leukemia (AML, almost exclusively caused by benzene exposure)